tensorflow/tensorflow/g3doc/Rationale.md

     representation.
 2(b) requires no change, but impacts how cost models look at index and layout maps.

-### ML Function Extensions for "Escaping Scalars" {#mlfunction-extensions-for-"escaping-scalars"}
+### `if` and `for` Extensions for "Escaping Scalars" {#extensions-for-"escaping-scalars"}

-We considered providing a representation for SSA values that are live out of if/else conditional bodies or for loops of ML functions.
+We considered providing a representation for SSA values that are live out of `if/else` conditional bodies and loop carried in `for` loops.
 We ultimately abandoned this approach due to its complexity.
 In the current design of MLIR, scalar variables cannot escape for loops or if instructions.
 In situations, where escaping is necessary, we use zero-dimensional tensors and memrefs instead of scalars.

+**TODO**: This whole section is obsolete and should be updated to use block arguments and a yield like terminator in for/if instructions.

 The abandoned design of supporting escaping scalars is as follows: